insightsip/BLE-AT-Commands/README.md

 ## Known issue

-AT+BLEPHY? and AT+BLECONNPARAM? return startup values cannot be trusted.
+AT+BLEPHY? and AT+BLECONNPARAM? return startup values cannot be trusted.\
 This is due to the fact these parameters have to be negotiated each time a new BLE connection is established.
 When a connection is establish the host needs to manually call AT+BLEPHY and AT+BLECONNPARAM to set these parameters then it can check the result with AT+BLEPHY? and AT+BLECONNPARAM?

 ## Changelog

 ### 2023-05-09, v1.2.0

-Removed support for ISP1507-AL.
+Removed support for ISP1507-AL.\

-Added support for ISP1907-LL.
+Added support for ISP1907-LL.\

-Added support for central role.
+Added support for central role.\
+Reworked project tree.

 ### 2020-08-04, v1.1.0